fardeenKhadri/DARSHAN/README.md

    ```bash
    git clone https://github.com/fardeenKhadri/DARSHAN.git
    ```
-

 2. **Set Up the Environment**:

-   - Install the required Python packages:
+   - Install the required Python packages:

      ```bash
      pip install -r requirements.txt
      ```

-   - Ensure the Arduino IDE is installed for uploading code to the microcontroller.
+   - Ensure the Arduino IDE is installed for uploading code to the microcontroller.

 3. **Run the Application**:

-   - Execute the main script to start the vision processing and haptic feedback system:
+   - Execute the main script to start the vision processing and haptic feedback system:

      ```bash
      python main.py
      ```

-To effectively run the DARSHAN model from the [fardeenKhadri/DARSHAN](https://github.com/fardeenKhadri/DARSHAN) repository, follow these steps:
+To effectively run the DARSHAN model from the [fardeenKhadri/DARSHAN](https://github.com/fardeenKhadri/DARSHAN) repository, follow these steps:

 **1. Clone the Repository:**

-Begin by cloning the repository to your local machine:
+Begin by cloning the repository to your local machine:

 ```bash